notices - See details

 Emergency Deferral

 Scheduled candidates may request an Emergency Deferral until the emergency deferral deadline.
-You are eligible for an emergency deferral if you are experiencing a:
+You are eligible for an emergency deferral if you experience any of the following:

-• rescheduled exam by Prometric within 30 days of the start of the exam window and after contacting Prometric, you are unable to find a new acceptable appointment date*.
+• The Exam is rescheduled by Prometric within 30 days of the exam window start date, and after contacting Prometric, you are unable to find a new acceptable appointment date*.

 Beginning with exams in 2025, we will charge a USD 100 processing fee* for all approved emergency deferral requests.